Writing Your Grief

 This grief writing course gives you a way to engage with your grief on a daily basis, helping you listen for your own story within your pain.
-And just as important, the course connects you with other grieving people: people who truly understand what it’s like to live inside life-changing loss.
-No platitudes, no advice, just a community of fellow grievers, writing alone, together.

 From early grief through “older” losses, whatever grief you carry – this course is for you.

 Your grief has an intelligence all its own.